-Deputy Director Wayne J Martin brings over 35 years of Fire, Emergency Services and Emergency Management experience to the Fire District.
+Deputy Chief Wayne J Martin began his fire service career in 1972.
+He brings his many years of Emergency Services and Emergency Management experience to the Fire District.
 He has a Master’s Degree from Grand Canyon University in Executive Fire Service Leadership.
 He also has received his Executive Fire Officer (EFO) from the National Fire Academy.
 He served as President of the Florida Fire Chiefs’ Association and the Florida State Firefighters Association.
 He has been a fire service instructor at local colleges and the University of Central Florida.

-Director Martin has served as Fire Chief for the City of Oviedo, Florida and the East Naples Fire Rescue District.
+Deputy Chief Martin has served as Fire Chief Emergency Management Director for the City of Oviedo, Florida and Fire Chief for the East Naples Fire Rescue District.
 He also served as Fire Marshal for the City of Naples Fire Rescue.
 Most recently he served as the Collier County Operations Manager at Isles of Capri Fire Rescue.
-As the Planning Section Director for the Greater Naples Fire Rescue District he is responsible for Research and Development, the Strategic Plan, and Emergency Preparedness.
+As the Planning Section Deputy Chief for the Greater Naples Fire Rescue District he is responsible for Research and Development, the Strategic Plan, Emergency Preparedness, and the Fleet Branch.

 Tara Bishop has been with the District since January 2001.
 She holds a Bachelor’s degree in Business Administration from International College.

 Director Bishop began her career with the District as a Receptionist and served in numerous capacities including Supervisory Staff Administrator prior to her appointment as the Director of Administrative Support Services in 2008.
 Director Bishop has been active on a variety of District committee projects and established the annual “Back to School Sneaker Drive”.